jmloudis/MeterMaidBot/README.md

 - Metermaid is a XR-3 signal level meter software to visualize .SPOP files

 - This software program is to help take screenshots of POP filters from the XR-3 Software Metermaid.
-- This product takes screenshots depending on which screen is active and which paramteres are set,
-- it then saves the document in a temporary files and permentaly in a word document
+- This product takes screenshots depending on which screen is active and which paramteres are set, it then saves the document in a temporary directory and permanently in a word document